dlaf88/dlaf88.github.io/_posts/2019-07-31-TDD-continued.md

 ### Refactoring Stage

 The author introduces the ```let``` method and the Rspec's dynamic matchers.
-The let method is lazy meaning that it only gets invoked if its called.
+The let method is lazy meaning that only gets invoked if its called.
 There is also a let! method which always get called.

 Refactoring the ```project_spec.rb``` leads to: